jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://soundcloud.com/morteza-ab/les-miserables-2012-do-you
 https://www.youtube.com/watch?v=47E2tfK5QAg?start=5

-_Extras singing about becoming player gods.
+_Les Miserables is a story of antagonists and protagonists, and of course extras singing about becoming player gods.
 Notice them holding that lever of power called a musket._

 Revolutionary songs like this spread the people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The royal Death Star was destroyed.
 Church and state were separate.
 Government had checks and balances.
 Civilization embraced a new ruling philosophy of Democracy.
 Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people.
 The people formed rotary clubs, quilting societies, and other civil organizations that let them run society as player gods.